FadedFantasy/PyChess/README.md

 # PyChess
-A python chess game with an self developed engine
+A python chess game with a self developed engine